GeoSensorWebLab/arctic-biomap-server/README.markdown

 ## Tests

 Tests are available in the `backend/tests` directory.
 They are Shell scripts so will only work on Mac/Unix systems.
+Be sure to install [jq](https://stedolan.github.io/jq/) for your OS.

 ## abm-server.conf